MrChros/RP2040-Library/README.md

 * pico_stdlib
 * hardware_divider

+## OLED SSD11306 Screen Concept

+The idea of the Screen Concept is to have an abstraction of the different views you can display on the OLED11306.
+Meaning, you want have one .c-file per view or screen.
+Each .c-file is structured to have a setup-function with a unique name and several static functions to be called, when events occur.
+With events, I refer to the rotary encoder functions for rotation CW/CCW or click.
+Additionally, there is a tick-function to be called periodically, to update the contents (e.g. a number or text) of the current view.

+But let's go step by step:
+1. Checked in are two screens (Screen_0.c and Screen_1.c).
+Both screens have a unique setup function (void Screen_Setup_0(...)/ void Screen_Setup_1(...)).
+When a setup-function is called, a number of function pointers are being updated:
+   - void Screen_Action_CW(void),
+   - void Screen_Action_CCW(void),
+   - void Screen_Action_Click(void) and the tick-function
+   - void Screen_Tick(void).

+2. All of these function pointers now point to the repective function of the current view.
+This allows to generally call screen function, without checking what screen is currently being displayed.

+3. The function pointers are called from also checked in main.c-file.
+In the beginning of the main-functions, the different peripherals are being initalized.
+In this case, starting with I2C as master followed by the SSD1306 library.
+Then direclty, the setup function of the initial screen (is this case Screen_0) is called.
+This is mandatory in order to initialze the screen related functions pointers.
+The rotary encoder is initialized next.

+    The last step of the initialization should be the repeating timer, to trigger screen updates.
+In this example, the timer is set to a period of 40 ms. This results in 25 ticks per second, or in other words to 25 FPS.

+4. Every time this repeating timer has fired (see while-loop in main.c), the OLED display buffer is transferred via I2C to the display.
+This transfer is done using DMA, meaning barely any CPU time is required.

+5. When the DMA transfer via I2C has been completed, the tick-function of the current screen is called (remember that the call is done via a function pointer).
+In the tick-function, the local screen buffer are mean to be updated and be written.
+In this example, nothing is written on the screen.
+It is recommended, before wirting new content to the screen buffer to clear the screen buffer avoiding any artifacts.

+   > [!IMPORTANT]
+   > DMA Transfer and tick-function both need to be completed with the period time of the repeating time.
+40ms is usually more than sufficient.
+Reducing the period time for the sake of more FPS needs to carefully handled and verified.

+6. While the repeating timer has not fired and the DMA Transfer is not just completed, any other tasks can be performed.
+In this example only the rotary encoder events are being polled and the according screen event-function are being called in case an event happened.

+   Feel free to add your own function here.
+If there is CPU intensive stuff to be handled, I recommend to move that to the second core of the RP2040.

+7. The Screens-h-file contains the list of all existing screen setup-functions.
+So, if you add another screen, you need to add the unqiue name of the new screen to this file, in order to make it available to other screens.

+8. The file Screen_Variables.c only contains the actual function-pointers definitions and should not be changed.

+9. When calling another screen, you can define an transition effect.
+With the current version of the OLED library only linear motions to left/right/up/down are possible.
+Of, course the animation can also be skipped.

+10. To my experience, you may end up with a bunch of screen files, when implementing a menu structure or whatever.
+You for info here.

+### Other Library Dependencies
+* OLED SSD1306
+* Rotary Encoder

+### RP2040 SDK Requirements
+* pico_stdlib

 ## Rotary Encoder
 The Rotary Encoder library consists of a small function to read in and handle rotary encoder switches like a [KY-040](https://www.google.com/search?q=KY-040).